canjs/can-observation/README.md

   - `.isObservableLike`
   - `.isValueLike`
   - `.isSymbolLike`
-- Shape Operators - Give you information about the value.
+- Shape Reflections - Give you information about the value.
   - _own and enumerable_
     - `.eachIndex`
 	- `.eachKey`